Level 1 Data: Who is Who

 - The codes for the representation of names of countries and their subdivisions.

 - The date of the first LEI assignment; the date of last update of the LEI information; and the date of expiry, if applicable.

-In a next step, the LEI data pool will be enhanced to include the ‘Level 2’ data that will answer the question of ‘who owns whom’.
+In addition, the LEI data pool includes the ‘Level 2’ data that answers the question of ‘who owns whom’.